product_id = 4779404525617variant_id = 32474845315121template_name =

 - Take your blood sample at home – easily + discretely

-- Professional analysis in one of our certified medical partner laboratories
+- Professional analysis in one of our medical partner laboratories

 - Personalized recommendations for your optimal protein intake

 The right composition of amino acids is an important part of a healthy, balanced diet.
 This does not work for everyone in everyday life.
-Some people have an increased need or consume too few amino acids .
-That is why it is worth checking your supply.
+Some people naturally require a greater intake of amino acids or they consume too few amino acids.
+That is why it is worth checking your levels.

-For the cerascreen® Amino Acid Blood Test you do not have to go to a doctor's office or clinic and do not have to wait for appointments.
-You will receive detailed, illustrated instructions and can easily and discretely perform the sample taking safely at home. .
-Our certified diagnostic laboratories then analyze your blood for the concentration of 26 amino acids in your blood.
+For the cerascreen® Amino Acid Blood Test, you do not have to go to a doctor’s surgery or clinic and do not have to wait for appointments.
+You will receive detailed and illustrated instructions and can easily and discreetly take the sample safely at home.
+Our medical diagnostic laboratories then analyse your blood for the concentration of 26 amino acids in your blood.

-Take advantage of our expertise: cerascreen® is market leader for at-home medical sample taking and send-in kits in Europe, with 8 years of experience in the development and analysis of tests.
-We have developed more than 50 different approved sample taking and send-in kits (medical products) , analyzed 250,000 samples, and serve 19 different European countries.
+Take advantage of our expertise: cerascreen® is market leader for at-home medical sample-taking and send-in kits in Europe, with eight years of experience in the development and analysis of tests.
+We have developed more than 50 different approved sample-taking and send-in kits (medical products), analysed 250,000 samples and serve 19 different European countries.

 As soon as your sample has been evaluated, you will receive your results report via the my cerascreen®-app or your user account on our website .
 You can easily view the report on your smartphone, tablet or computer and read it in printed form if desired.

 Through the laboratory analysis you find out about the concentration of 26 different amino acids in your blood.
 Learn from concrete recommendations for action how you can achieve an optimal amino acid intake through nutrition and protein powder.
 The extensive health information in the report reveals important details on amino acids and what role they play in the body.View sample reportQuestions